 See our monthly announcement Post for more information on what tasks are planned.

 How do we generate indexes of the cheapest and most expensive fuel stations?

 FuelPrice Australia fetches fuel station and Australian city averages daily from public sources.
 Through storing the current fuel price against each known fuel station this website is able to sort through thousands of fuel stations to display clear, concise recommendations about fuel retailers for each town/city/region/state.

-The list of cheapest fuel stations and/or most expensive fuel stations in a given city/region is generated by taking the first 5 stations with the cheapest/most expensive fuel pricing for that day or even hour.
+The list of cheapest fuel stations and/or most expensive fuel stations in a given city/region is generated by taking the first 5 stations with the cheapest/most expensive fuel pricing for that day or where possible down to near real-time (within 15 minutes of recorded price changes at the pump).
 To ensure we don’t bias stations shown we do a further check for other fuel stations with the same price as the 5th station result up to a maximum of 25 stations.

 For instance: If the cheapest ULP 91 fuel station in Brisbane has priced ULP 91 at $1.27 then we will display the first 5 stations with the closest pricing.
 We then do a check of the 5th result which happens to offer ULP 91 at $1.34 and display all other fuel stations offering ULP 91 at $1.34 up to the 25th station.

 Where things get interesting if it a town/city have stations all priced closely then we make the exception of only showing the cheapest fuel stations (e.g. a fuel station at $1.58) and push the other stations off the cheapest list (e.g. the other stations priced at $1.66).
 This doesn’t happen often but can influence fuel station recommendations.